 Your Access ID must be unique, and be between 6 and 17 characters in length.
 These characters can be all letters, all numbers, or a combination of both.
 Access IDs may be in all upper case, lower case, or a combination of both.
 For example, “CAT453”, “cat453”, or “Cat453”.
 Your Access ID is case sensitive, therefore must always be entered exactly as it was established during the First Time Log In process.

-Your Password must be between 9 and 17 characters in length, and it must contain at least 1 number, 1 uppercase and 1 lowercase character and 1 special character.
+Your Password must be between 9 and 17 characters in length, and it must contain at least 1 number, 1 uppercase letter, 1 lowercase letter, and 1 special character.
 Your password is case sensitive, which means that uppercase and lowercase letters must be typed exactly as they appear.
 The password should not include keywords, predictable terms, and number series (For example, National, Default, or 12345).

 The following are important steps you should consider to make your computer or mobile device more secure.
 While no individual step will eliminate all risk, when used together, these practices will strengthen your computer's security and help minimize threats.